inbo/tutorials/content/tutorials/r_renv_update/index.md

 This procedure is relevant to the `x.y` upgrades, not to the patches.
 That is, when `x` or `y` change in R version `x.y.z`.
-When only `z` has changed, previous procedure still applies.
+When only `z` has changed (i.e. a 'patch'), previous procedure still applies.

 Below procedure assumes: